Blueberry Surprise Smoothie (Day 3 – Blue)

 This recipe is part of a series of colorful smoothie posts to celebrate Pride month.

-It turns out, blueberries are purple when blended.
+Turns out, blueberries are purple when blended.
 (Surprise!)

-Well, this was not one of those smoothies.
+Well, this wasn’t one of those smoothies.

 So, while this was not the truest blue smoothie I set out to make for Day 3 (and it tested every ounce of the control freak in me), I was determined to keep things simple.

 And here’s where I landed.
 But, it tasted lovely.
 Which is all that matters when you’re drinking a smoothie.
 Right?

 This smoothie has blueberries (both fresh and frozen), a banana, oats, chia seeds, almond milk and water.
 It’s nutritious, filling and goes down a treat; and would be perfect for breakfast or an afternoon snack.